JetRoderick/Invoke-Upscale-Batcher-/README.md

 You must point it to where your invoke.bat file.
 Change to be made on line 50

-and to point where your outputs folder is for invokeAI. change to made on line 15
+and to point where your outputs folder is for invokeAI.
+Change to made on line 15

 The py file wont run without changing these path locations.